banner

 IdleHandler#

-IdleHandler is an interface within MessageQueue that can notify users when there are no messages in the MessageQueue and decide how to handle it
+IdleHandler is an interface within MessageQueue that can notify the user when there are no messages in the MessageQueue and decide how to handle it

 // MessageQueue.java